 - For the crumb topping, to a food processor add flour, sugar and butter.

 - Pulse several times just until butter is distributed and until it somewhat comes together in tiny crumbles.
 Set aside.

 - In a mixing bowl whisk together flour, baking powder, baking soda and salt.

 - In a separate large mixing bowl, using a wire hand whisk, mix together 1 cup granulated sugar, canola or vegetable oil, buttermilk, sour cream and eggs until well blended.

-- Using a rubber spatula, fold in flour mixture just combined (batter should be slightly lumpy.
-Don’t over-mix, key to fluffy muffins).
+- Using a rubber spatula, fold in flour mixture just combined.

 - Gently fold in blueberries.

 - Divide mixture evenly among 12 paper lined muffin cups.